aborn/multi-term-plus/README.md

-# aborn-multi-term
+# multi-term-plus
 File [multi-term.el](./multi-term.el) fork from [multi-term](https://www.emacswiki.org/emacs/download/multi-term.el).
-And I do some customize work in [multi-term-plus.el](./multi-term-plus.el).
+And I do some extension work in [multi-term-plus.el](./multi-term-plus.el).

 ## Why for this?
 [multi-term-plus.el](./multi-term-plus.el) do some extensions for multi-term.